 When is the best time to book a repair?

 September to mid-October is the ideal pre-winter window.
 Repair the chip before the first hard freeze (usually late October in Calgary).
-You lock in the glass for the freeze-thaw season.
-Bonus: resin cures perfectly in the 8–18 °C range typical of fall days.
+Resin cures perfectly in the 8–18 °C range typical of fall days.

 Late March through April is the post-winter window.
 Anything that survived the Chinooks and freezes gets sealed before spring gravel season peaks and before summer heat compounds any remaining stress.

 Mid-summer (June–August) is workable but not ideal.
 Glass heats up to 50 °C+ in the sun, which affects resin viscosity.
-A mobile repair in peak summer typically needs shade, pre-cooling, or an early-morning appointment — all manageable, just one more scheduling consideration.
+A mobile repair in peak summer typically needs shade, pre-cooling, or an early-morning appointment — all manageable.

 Deep winter (December–February) is possible but more logistically sensitive.
 Resin doesn't cure well below 0 °C ambient.
-On mobile jobs we sometimes need a warm garage, a heated vehicle cabin, or to reschedule if it's −25 °C. We don't cut corners on cure time — this is the main reason some winter "quick fixes" fail within a month.
+On mobile jobs we sometimes need a warm garage, a heated vehicle cabin, or to reschedule if it's −25 °C. We don't cut corners on cure time.

 What happens if you wait past the best window?